t1/deployer/README.md

 [Salt](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.jboss7.html), and
 [Puppet](https://forge.puppet.com/biemond/wildfly) (to name just a few).
 They are very powerful and can do much more than just this; e.g., they can install the JBoss itself.
-And that's exactly the problem _I_ had: Great power comes with great responsibility... too much responsibility for me as a simple developer and operator of JEE applications, working in an environment where the infrastructure and platform is managed by dedicated operations teams, using those other IaC tools.
+And that's exactly the problem that I had: Great power comes with great responsibility... too much responsibility for me as a simple developer and operator of JEE applications, working in an environment where the infrastructure and platform is managed by dedicated operations teams, using those other IaC tools.